bbauska/UofM-Inter-with-JavaScript/readme.md

 Now I&apos;m going to change something right here.
 Because I put h1 inside the quotes.
-If I get rid of that you can see this still works, but instead of being an h1 heading, it's just regular old text.
+If I get rid of that you can see this still works, but instead of being an h1 heading, it&apos;s just regular old text.
 So,
 <b>document.write</b> is a way for you to generate output.
 But we need to
 realize that it is probably not the best way to do it.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->